kedro-org/kedro/docs/source/contribution/development_for_databricks.md

 Before you use `make databricks-build`, you must [set up the Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html#set-up-the-cli).

-The only remaining step is to create and environment variable with the ID of the cluster you are using to test your Kedro build.
+Next, create and environment variable with the ID of the cluster you are using to test your Kedro build.
 You can find the ID by executing the Databricks CLI command `databricks clusters list` and looking for the Cluster ID to the left of the name of your chosen cluster, for instance:

 ```bash
 $ databricks clusters list